 Intellectual: Intellectual wellness is about being open to new concepts, ideas, perspectives, and cultures.
 Seeking out new and diverse experiences and challenges helps breed an active mind and is important for intellectual wellness.

 Emotional: Emotional wellness is the ability to understand and accept one's feelings as well as being able to express them appropriately.
 This includes monitoring feelings and reactions, accepting their limitations and adjusting to obstacles to emotional stability.

 2018 MyWellness Incentive

-As incentive to get involved in wellness this year, Furman will give a reward to each employee that chooses to complete 10 hours of wellness activities in 2018 (one for each month starting in March).
-The gift bag contains a movie ticket, a free meal at Daniel Dining Hall and other items.
-Hours can be earned using activities from the offerings provided by Furman and GHS.
-Below is a link to chart to help track wellness hours.
-Please turn this in to Human Resources upon completion to claim the wellness reward.
+As incentive to get involved in wellness in 2018, Furman Wellness will reward each employee that chooses to complete 10 hours of wellness activities with a gift bag contains a movie ticket, a free meal at Daniel Dining Hall and other items.
+Hours can be earned using activities from the Wellness Opportunities chart.
+Below is a link to a worksheet to help track wellness hours.
+Upon completion, please turn this in to Jason Hayden in Psychology to claim the wellness reward.

 Link to MyWellness Incentive Worksheet

 This chart outlines wellness opportunities for Furman employees.
-Please see the descriptions below for details of each of these programs.
+Please see the Wellness Opportunities Details document for more on each of these programs.